 - The Living Dead At Manchester Morgue/Let Sleeping Corpses Lie features undead who are reanimated when vibrations from farm machinery revive their nervous systems.

 - Zombie Man from Monster Brawl is your typical Romero-esque zombie, who is described as "headcheese aficionado".
 He is part of US army's secret super soldier project, who has a nonstop desire for flesh, and he even tries to have a bite out of Frankenstein when they wrestle each other.

-- The Max Brooks books The Zombie Survival Guide and World War Z attributes the zombie outbreaks to the fictional virus "Solanum", described as being highly contagious and 100% fatal.
-Victims attempt to attack and consume living prey, even though this is not required as the virus warps the brain into a new organ that does not require food, water or even air to survive.
-Zombies can only be killed by destroying the brain - decapitation merely results in a head that can still bite and feed, and freezing them solid only works until they thaw out again.
+- The books The Zombie Survival Guide and World War Z by Max Brooks attribute the zombie outbreaks to the fictional virus "Solanum", described as being contagious through contact with bodily fluids in open wounds (i.e. bites, splatter, and deep scratches) and 100% fatal.
+The virus warps the brain into a new organ that does not require food, water, or even air to survive.
+Still, even though it's not necessary to sustain unlife, zombies attempt to attack and consume living flesh, largely as a means of spreading the virus.
+Zombies don't feel pain and can only be killed by destroying the brain — decapitation merely results in a head that can still bite and feed if one gets too close, burning them can take several minutes to fry the brain (during which time they can set their surroundings on fire), and freezing them solid only works until they thaw out again.

 - Featured in Jane Austen's classic Pride and Prejudice and Zombies.

 - In Portlandtown the mindless zombies that are created by the Hanged Man's presence are fairly standard modern type, eating flesh and turning those they bite into zombies.